CMSgov/ab2d-website/http-query-parameters.md

         This documentation is for AB2D version 2, which implements the <a href="https://hl7.org/fhir/uv/bulkdata/">Bulk Data Access Implementation Guide V2.0.0</a>.
 The _until parameter is only available with V2.
     </p>
     <p>
-        For organizations using V1, visit our <a href="{% link how-to-filter-claims-data.md %}">V1 documentation</a> to learn about parameters <a href="https://github.com/CMSgov/ab2d-pdp-documentation/raw/main/AB2D%20STU3-R4%20Migration%20Guide%20Final.xlsx">or learn more about migrating from V1 to V2</a>.
+        For organizations using V1, visit our <a href="{{ '/how-to-filter-claims-data' | relative_url }}">V1 documentation</a> to learn about parameters or <a href="https://github.com/CMSgov/ab2d-pdp-documentation/raw/main/AB2D%20STU3-R4%20Migration%20Guide%20Final.xlsx">learn more about migrating from V1 to V2</a>.
     </p>
 {% endcapture %}
 {% include alert.html variant="info" text=versionAlert heading=versionAlertHeading classNames="measure-6" %}